Biden Is Already Trying To Protect Trans Rights — & He Woke Up All The Twitter TERFs

 Advertisement

-Abigail Shrier, a noted TERG, who authored Irreversible Damage (read: the cover features a drawing of a young girl with a hole cut out of her middle and includes chapters titled “The Contagion” and “Carving Up Girlhood”) took to Twitter to claim that this executive order was an assault on cis women.
+Abigail Shrier, a noted TERF, who authored Irreversible Damage (read: the cover features a drawing of a young girl with a hole cut out of her middle and includes chapters titled “The Contagion” and “Carving Up Girlhood”) took to Twitter to claim that this executive order was an assault on cis women.
 In her tweet, Shrier says that Biden “unilaterally eviscerates women's sports” by placing “a new glass ceiling” over girls and claiming that “any educational institution that receives federal funding must [now] admit biologically-male athletes to women's teams, women's scholarships, etc.”

 But as Chase Strangio, the ACLU lawyer who worked on the Bostock case, pointed out, this is demonstrably false.
 “Trans girls (who are girls) have been on sports teams for years,” Strangio tweeted.
 “Title IX and Bostock are the source of the protection, not yesterday’s EO.
 Biden just agrees to enforce the law.”